 Use gel-loading tips to load samples onto the gel.

-Run gel at a constant 20-30 mA for about 2 hours or until lower dye (xylene cyanol FF) reaches the bottom of the gel.
+Run gel at a constant 20-30 mA for about 2 h or until lower dye (xylene cyanol FF) reaches the bottom of the gel.

 Remove the gel, place it on a piece of absorbent paper, and wrap with plastic wrap.